 The value of the fund's foreign investments may also be affected by foreign tax laws, special U.S. tax considerations and restrictions on receiving the investment proceeds from a foreign country.
 Dividends or interest on, or proceeds from the sale or disposition of, foreign securities may be subject to non-U.S. withholding or other taxes.
-Foreign investments may also be adversely affected by U.S. government or international economic sanctions, which could eliminate the value of an investment.

-In some foreign countries, less information is available about issuers and markets because of less rigorous accounting and regulatory standards than in the United States.
-It may be difficult for the fund to pursue claims against a foreign issuer in the courts of a foreign country.
+It may be difficult for the fund to pursue claims against a foreign issuer or other parties in the courts of a foreign country.
 Some securities issued by non-U.S. governments or their subdivisions, agencies and instrumentalities may not be backed by the full faith and credit of such governments.
 Even where a security is backed by the full faith and credit of a government, it may be difficult for the fund to pursue its rights against the government.
-Some non-U.S. governments have defaulted on principal and interest payments, and more may do so.
-In certain foreign markets, settlement and clearance procedures may result in delays in payment for or delivery of securities not typically associated with settlement and clearance of U.S. investments.
+In the past, some non-U.S. governments have defaulted on principal and interest payments.